Jenny-PL/unit_2_notes/lightenting_talks.md

-# Unite 2 Lightening Talks
+# Unit 2 Lightening Talks

 ## Refactoring and Clean code (Andrea)
 - **Refactoring**: You should not add any new functionality